Teaching Social Skills

 Social Skills Terms/Definitions:

-Socially Skilled: the ability to respond to a given environment in a manner that produces, maintains, and enhances positive interpersonal (between people) effects.
+Socially Skilled: The ability to respond to a given environment in a manner that produces, maintains, and enhances positive interpersonal (between people) effects.

-Social competence: one's overall social functioning ... a composite or multitude of generalized social skills.
-(Social competence can be improved by teaching social behaviors/social skills)
+Social competence: One's overall social functioning ... a composite or multitude of generalized social skills.
+Social competence can be improved by teaching social behaviors/social skills.

 STEPS TO FOLLOW IN TEACHING SOCIAL SKILLS